decentralized-identity/keri/docs/KERI-made-easy.md

 This page is an attempt to explain the benefits and urgency of `KERI` in plain people's language with lots of analogies and further reading. <br/>
 If you get lost, try the [definitions](#Definitions) below.

-## What else help better than to image you have to convince your imaginary *mother-in-law* of the usefulness of KERI?
+## What else helps better than to image you have to convince your imaginary *mother-in-law* of the usefulness of KERI?
 <img src="../images/me-and-mother-in-law.jpg" alt="Mother-in-law demanding answers" border="0" width="300" align="left">

 <img src="../images/mother-in-law-scolding.gif" alt="Mother-in-law telling me off" border="0" width="200" align="right">

+# You can read this "KERI MADE EASY" as a conversation top down

 ### Who is Carry?
 Are you messing around? <img src="../images/me-and-mother-in-law.jpg" alt="Mother-in-law demanding answers" border="0" width="100">
 KERI.
 Key Event Receipt Infrastructure.
 Not something to mess around with.